-Prerequisites: Level 5 Grammar & Writing, Reading & Vocabulary, Listening & Speaking
+Prerequisites: Level 5 Grammar & Writing, Reading & Vocabulary, Listening & Speaking review of grammar structures and their use in academic settings.

-This course is designed for students who need to revise and polish their grammar skills to ensure accuracy of written and spoken communication before proceeding with other degree courses or undergraduate/graduate studies.
-This is a thorough and systematic review of grammar structures and their use in academic settings.
 Although this course studies grammar and writing from an ESL perspective, it is also appropriate for native speakers of English who need to improve their grammar skills.
 This class will help students expand their command of the mechanics and rules of English grammar at an advanced level.
 This course will also sharpen the advanced learner's writing skills by focusing on the writing process as they move towards an end product.
 Emphasis will be on applying grammatical principles to different writing and research topics, revising, editing and presenting the final five to ten page paper.
 Students will also be introduced to the MLA and APA versions of academic formatting.